2821-2869 E 49th Ave rezoning application

 Just want to know total number of apartment unit in these 5 story apartment building and then impacting traffic and parking in our neighborhood ?

-mikesra asked 10 months ago
+mikesra asked over 1 year ago

 Under the simplified rezoning process for Residential Rental district schedules, project statistics, architectural drawings and supporting studies are not provided until a future Development Permit process, if the rezoning is approved by Council.
 The number of apartment units will be informed by the design guidelines for residential rental districts and by other zoning regulations such as those on minimum and maximum unit sizes, number of required family units and so forth.
 Off-street parking must be provided by the development, as per requirements of the Parking By-law and summarized on page 48 of the guidelines.